Doping induced metal-insulator phase transition in NiO

 Turning to the hole doping of NiO, we find that the effect on the spectral density is strikingly different within RDMFT, as compared to both the LSDA and LSDA+$U$ methods.
-Hole doping is found to lead to a redistribution of spectral weight from the upper and the lower Hubbard bands towards the chemical potential, which in turn leads to an IMT.
+Hole doping is found to lead to a redistribution of spectral weight of the Ni $e_g$ states from the upper and the lower Hubbard bands towards the chemical potential, which in turn leads to an IMT.
+The Ni $t_{2g}$ like states remain almost the same as in undoped case.
 If one uses the correlated band theory definition of $U$ as being roughly equal to the distance between the upper Hubbard band and the correlated peak, then it is evident that the value of $U$ changes as a function of doping.
-An additional striking difference between DFT and RDMFT results is that the added hole is mostly localized in the O $p$-states (the precise amount of charge in various orbitals is presented in Table I), in marked contrast to the equal distribution between Ni $d$- and O $p$-states found within LSDA and LSDA+$U$ method.
-These results are in excellent agreement with experiments in which it is observed that the added holes have mainly O-$p$ character.
+These results are in good agreement with experiments as well as previous DMFT data and show marked difference from LSDA and LSDA+$U$ data in that the doping induced DOS in not just a rigid shift of the Fermi energy into the valence band.

-As shown in Fig. \ref{nio-dop}, the spectral density of doped NiO is also in good agreement with available experimental data\cite{nio-expd}.
-Turning to the quantitative description of the phase transition afforded by RDMFT, we find that the substantial metalization occurs at a somewhat higher value of hole doping than observed in experiments (0.5 holes).
+Turning to the quantitative description of the phase transition afforded by RDMFT, we find that, like DMFT, the substantial metalization occurs at a much higher value of hole doping (1.2 holes per formula-unit for RDMFT) than observed in experiments (0.5 holes).
 There are two principle reasons for this.
 Firstly, the undoped gap for NiO (4.88eV) is larger than the experimental value, and hence additional hole doping with be required to drive the material to the metallic state.
-Secondly, we do not study the effect of an actual impurity added to the system but rather the hole doping is simulated, as in previous works, by the removal of electronic charge from the unit cell while adding a constant compensating positive background to ensure charge neutrality.
+Secondly, we do not study the effect of an actual impurity added to the system but rather the hole doping is simulated by the removal of electronic charge from the unit cell while adding a constant compensating background to ensure charge neutrality.
 This method is commonly known as the virtual crystal approximation.
-Interestingly, previous DMFT calculations also identified the transfer in spectral weight as the driving mechanism for the hole doping transition in NiO\cite{kunes-nio}, and many of the features identified in this article were also found in the DMFT treatment of NiO.
-We thus find that RMDFT treatment of NiO is much close to many-body theories such as the DMFT, than to the LSDA or correlated band approaches.